Guillaume-Riviere/ALGOSUP_2022_Project_4_Group_A/Documents/functional.md

 ## F. VR Miscellaneous
 ### a.
 Time change

+We'll be able to change the time with a device , This device will be usefull to show to the customer the permission with the time when the door lock automatically.

 ### b.
 Peoples in School
 ### c.
 Teleportation to short distance
 ### d.
 Welcome NPC